kimmobrunfeldt/lysis/readme.md

 3. Open `output/index.html` to see the analytics

-Check examples in `example` directory.
+Check examples in `examples` directory.
 Get started with *simple-pizza* example!